kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ## Service Catalog

-### Definie the URLs of the repositories that hold your bundles in the Helm Broker
+### Define the URLs of the repositories that hold your bundles in the Helm Broker

 You can now instantly update the URLs of your bundles repositories in the Helm Broker, with no need to restart.
 For more information, read [this](/docs/0.8/components/helm-broker#configuration-configure-helm-broker-add-a-new-bundle-repository) document.